Wedding Photography at Bristol Register Office/Old Council House

 There are many local restaurants and hotels within walking distance to have your reception, and I’m happy to document the early part of that or longer if needed.

-If you’re eating locally, think about sending your guests off to the venue.
-Then you can have some portraits taken together in the many lanes and markets surrounding Bristol’s Old Council House and Register Office…
+If you’re eating locally, consider sending your guests off to the venue.
+Then, you can have some portraits taken together in the many lanes and markets surrounding Bristol’s Old Council House and Register Office.

-All Saints Lane runs off Corn Street and with its beautiful architecture, is an ideal spot for some couple shots.
+All Saints Lane runs off Corn Street and is an ideal spot for some couple shots with its beautiful architecture.

 Pia and Rob didn’t feel comfortable posing, so I engaged with them to get more fun shots of the interactions and love between them.